vanshika230/Machine-Learning/2. Data Acquisition/Readme.md

 1. Pick a website and describe your objective

---> Browse through different sites and pick on to scrape.
-Check the "Project Ideas" section for inspiration.
+--> Browse through different sites and pick one to scrape.

 --> Identify the information you'd like to scrape from the site.
 Decide the format of the output CSV file.

---> Summarize your project idea and outline your strategy in a Juptyer notebook. - Use the "New" button above.
+--> Summarize your project idea and outline your strategy in a Juptyer notebook.

 2. Use the requests library to download web pages

 --> Inspect the website's HTML source and identify the right URLs to download.

 --> Download and save web pages locally using the requests library.

 --> Create a function to automate downloading for different topics/search queries.